 - For you own safety, when on the tour you must always follow the instructions of the guides.

-- All excursions/guided tours included in the itinerary are private which means private guides and private transport along the programme - unless otherwise stated.
+- All excursions/guided tours included in the itinerary are private which means private guides/drivers and private transport along the programme - unless otherwise stated.

 - The tour is suitable for travellers with children.